joone/joone.github.io/content/posts/webkit-caret-color-change/index.md

 ---

 ## History

-[I fixed a caret color issue in WebKit in 2013](https://trac.webkit.org/changeset/152612/webkit), but I found out there was a regression, which made me work this issue again and finally fixed it. o/
+[I fixed a caret color issue in WebKit in 2013](https://trac.webkit.org/changeset/152612/webkit), but later I found that there was a regression, which led me to work on this issue again and finally fix it. o/
 It was a bit hard for me because I had not worked on WebKit since [Chromium forked from the WebKit project in 2013](https://techcrunch.com/2013/04/03/google-forks-webkit-and-launches-blink-its-own-rendering-engine-that-will-soon-power-chrome-and-chromeos).

-The source code has been changed and I almost forgot how to deal with layout test errors.
-My WebKit debugging skill is also rusty, but I tried to remind how to work on a patch by reading my own documents and old ccmmits.
+The source code had changed, and I had almost forgotten how to deal with layout test errors.
+My WebKit debugging skills were also rusty, but I tried to remind myself how to work on a patch by reading my own notes and old commits.

 ## Change the code

-Here is an overview:
+Here is an overview.

-When I first fixed this issue, I just updated one line of code as follows:
+When I first fixed this issue, I simply updated one line of code as follows:
 ```c++
 +++ b/trunk/Source/WebCore/editing/FrameSelection.cpp
 @@ -1470,5 +1470,6 @@